In Depth: Bones

 The bones that create the elbow are:

-- Humerus: This bone extends from the shoulder socket and joins the radius and ulna to form the elbow.
+- Humerus: This long bone extends from the shoulder socket and joins the radius and ulna to form the elbow.

 - Radius: This forearm bone runs from the elbow to the thumb side of the wrist.